kepat/cordova-plugin-image-chooser/README.md

 This is a cordova plugin that enables users to choose image(s) from the gallery.

-    ...

 There are existing repositories that enables this feature but this is created to cover some missing functionalities and simplify the code base.

 ## Installation

+To install via repo url directly.

+    cordova plugin add https://github.com/kepat/cordova-plugin-image-chooser

+### Quirks

 This requires cordova 10.0+

-    cordova plugin add cordova-plugin-image-chooser

-It is also possible to install via repo url directly ( unstable )

-    cordova plugin add https://github.com/kepat/cordova-plugin-image-chooser

 ### iOS Quirks